Joe Perkins (Santa Barbara): Storylines

-After serving five years in prison for the murder of Channing Capwell, Jr., which he did not commit, Joe Perkins returns to Santa Barbara to rejoin his family and try to win back his former fiancée, Kelly Capwell (Robin Wright).
+After serving five years in prison for the murder of Channing Capwell, Jr., which he did not commit, Joe Perkins returns to Santa Barbara to rejoin his family and try to win back his former fiancée, Kelly Capwell.
 Kelly had testified against Joe at his murder trial and her testimony put Joe in jail.
 However, Joe is ready to forgive her, knowing that she was under the influence of her brother Mason Capwell (Lane Davies).
 Joe is not welcomed by his father John Perkins (Robert Alan Browne), who had always believed that Joe was guilty.
 Needing money, Joe takes a job as the gardener at the Lockridge mansion and has an affair with Augusta Lockridge (Louise Sorel).

 Joe desperately tries to convince Kelly that he did not kill Channing and she believes him eventually.
-Kelly's fiancé Peter Flint (Stephen Meadows) is jealous of their friendship and decides to do whatever he can to get rid of Joe, even going so far as planting drugs on his bike.
+Kelly's fiancé Peter Flint is jealous of their friendship and decides to do whatever he can to get rid of Joe, even going so far as planting drugs on his bike.
 Joe decides to hide from the authorities and ends up getting lost at sea and is presumed dead.
 He makes it back to Santa Barbara, but continues to hide out.
 He is approached by a man named Dominic (Rosemary Forsyth; Judith McConnell) who helps him to prove that he did not kill Channing.
 Joe suspects Dominic might be a woman, but he does not say anything.

 John realizes that Joe did not kill Channing, and Joe gladly announces that he is alive.
 He is arrested by the police, but manages to escape when an earthquake hits Santa Barbara.
 Joe's father dies in the earthquake, and Dominic reveals that she is actually Sophia Capwell, Kelly's mother who was presumed dead.
 Peter continues to plot against Joe.
 The two fight in the woods and Joe shoots Peter.
 Peter ends up in a hospital, where he finally admits that Joe did not kill Channing.

 Joe is finally proven to be innocent and he happily reunites with Kelly.
 The two decide to get married.
 Peter loses his mind and starts killing girls who look like Kelly.
 Joe and Kelly marry, but their happiness soon ends when Peter takes Joe and other people hostage.
 Peter shoots Joe, causing him to fall through a window.
 He later dies in the hospital.